alexandrazolushkina/IntelliJ/tracker_integration.md

 3. In the Servers dialog box, enter connection details.

    Each issue tracker may require its own set of data to establish a connection.
+   For more information on how to establish a connection with a generic tracker, refer to [Configuring Generic Task Server](https://www.jetbrains.com/help/idea/configuring-generic-task-server.html).

-Here is an example for the YouTrack     tracker:
+   Here is an example for YouTrack:

     ****Server URL**** — enter the URL address of your issue tracking server.<br>
     ****Usermame**** and ****Password**** — specify your issue tracker account credentials.
 These credentials will be different for different issue tracking systems.<br>
     ****Search**** — specify rules according to which IDEA will choose which issues to display.<br>